AndreasTsouras/Sleep-Model-Test/README.md

 # Sleep-Model-Test

+## Preliminary File Preparation
+1) Convert HRV data from txt to csv using the "TXT-to-CSV" code provided.
+2) Create mask around bed frame of participant using either a custom segmentation script or manually inputing corners of badframe into "tensor-creation"

 This repository is representative of the work carried out as part of a third year udergraduate dissertation on sleep TimeSformers by Andreas Tsouras.

 © Andreas Tsouras, 2025.
 All rights reserved.